-Maha Songkran means ‘big change’ and this day officially marks the end of one year, and the start of the new one.
+Maha Songkran means ‘big change’ and this day officially marks the end of one year and the start of the new one.
 Each year one of seven angels is assigned (depending on the day New Year falls on) to protect the World for the coming year.
-In 2018 it was Angel Mohothareak Tevy and in 2019 it will be Angel Tungsa Tevy.
+In 2023 the holiday falls on a Friday, so the angel Kemera Devi will be chosen.
+The angel is said to be lead to Earth by a dragon as she carries her father’s head around a mountain, ensuring it doesn’t touch the Earth or sea.
 To welcome the angel, people clean and tidy their homes, bathe themselves and dress up in their best clothes.
-Our landlords’ families children were bathed in large tin bowls with hoses in the garden.
+Our landlords’ families’ children were bathed in large tin bowls with hoses in the garden.

 Tables of offerings for the angel are displayed in the entrance to homes; they include fruit, candles, incense sticks, flowers and twinkling lights.
+The offering changes depending on the angel.
 Families ‘compete’ to have the best display to ensure their house is protected for that year.
 Many families also visit their local pagoda to pray and to give gifts of food, drink, incense, and money to the monks.
-I accompanied my friend and her Khmer fiance to his local Pagoda, we took the monks a box of bottled water, a slab of fantas and bundles of incense wrapped in $5 notes.
+I accompanied my friend and her Khmer fiance to his local Pagoda, we took the monks a box of bottled water, a slab of Fantas and bundles of incense wrapped in $5 USD notes.